k1kolev/info/features/ui-ux-features/dashboard.md

 ## App Integration Capabilities of Your Dashboard

-Thanks to the native integration capabilities of @@name, each app you see in your Dashboard is just a window or a panel visualizing in real time the actual app running wherever it operates in your system.
+Thanks to **the native integration capabilities of @@name**, each app you see in your Dashboard is just a window or a panel **visualizing in real time the actual app** that is running in its designated place in your system.
 This means each time you act some way in any app displayed on your **Dashboard**, your actions automatically take effect immediately in the app itself.

-These examples can illustrate the :
+These examples can help illustrate this concept in practice:

-, if you create a new meeting through the displayed Calendar widget, complete a to do from the To Do on your Dashboard
+* Creating a new meeting or changing the state of an existing one through the Calendar widget shown on your Dashboard actually applies the changes directly in your Calendar app.
+* Completing a to do from your Dashboard marks it as accomplished in your To Do app.
+* Chatting with your team or sharing files with them via your Groups widget displayed by your Dashboard actually happens in your Groups app.

 presents everything that